-AMENDMENT OFFERED BY MR. WORTLEY Mr. WORTLEY.
-Mr. Chairman, I offer an amendment tered-(1) the Krugerrand or gold coin is registered with the Secretary of the Treasury, in such form as the Secretary may prescribe,
+AMENDMENT OFFERED BY MR. WORTLEY

+Mr. WORTLEY.
+Mr. Chairman, I offer an amendment.

-Amendment offered by Mr. Wortley: Page 20, strike out lines 16 through 25 and insert in lieu thereof the following: SEC.
+Amendment offered by Mr. WORTLEY: Page 20, strike out lines 16 through 25 and insert in lieu thereof the following: SEC.
 5. GOLD COINS

-(a) REGISTRATION AND FEE.-No South African Krugerrand or any other gold coin minted in South Africa or offered for sale by the Government of South Africa may be entered into the customs territory of the United States unless and until, at the point at which the Krugerrand or gold coin is en-
+(a) REGISTRATION AND FEE.-No South African Krugerrand or any other gold coin minted in South Africa or offered for sale by the Government of South Africa may be entered into the customs territory of the United States unless and until, at the point at which the Krugerrand or gold coin is entered-